 MC Hammer invested in horses during his heyday—his horse Lite Light actually competed in the 1990 Kentucky Derby.
 In 1991, he purchased his own stable and invested in 19 thoroughbred horses (one reportedly cost $1.2 million).
 Unfortunately, he filed bankruptcy five years later in 1996.

 It was only fitting that Tyga had a tiger.
-But the wild animal—named Maverick—landed the rapper in hot water back in April 2014, when he was forced to take the tiger to a non-profit sanctuary after word got out that he was illegally housing the animal.
+But the wild animal—named Maverick—landed the rapper in hot water back in April of 2014, when he was forced to take the tiger to a non-profit sanctuary after word got out that he was illegally housing the animal.
 The sanctuary addressed the situation, claiming that Tyga turned the tiger over to professional caretakers.

 The rapper, however, hasn’t abandoned his love for the gorgeous animal, incorporating elements of the creature stylistically into both his album cover for 2018'sKyoto and in his recent decisions at the barbershop.